wjf2016/gitstars/README-en.md

 > Github stars repositories manager, which every developer owns.

-This is a project that emphasizes experience and detail, and I try my best to do all sorts of optimization, code, vision, interaction, etc ...

 Welcome to [https://monine.github.io/gitstars/](https://monine.github.io/gitstars/) to enjoy the fun, more welcome to provide advice in the [Issues](https://github.com/Monine/gitstars/issues) after the experience.

 ![gitstars](http://oh8wftuto.bkt.clouddn.com/gitstars-v1.2.0.jpg)